 These items fall under three categories.

-- Products with immense sentimental values such as photo albums, computers, jewellery and many more
+- Products with immense sentimental values such as photo albums, computers, jewelry and many more

 - Documents such as title deeds, and anything with transactional records